-At the end of March 2020, BrandLoyalty and IceMobile activated its unique global network in food retail to study consumer behavioural changes resulting from COVID-19.
-In contrast to most studies around COVID-19, this study emphasises the qualitative insights and highlights the 'why' behind consumers' actions.
+At the end of March 2020, BrandLoyalty and IceMobile activated their unique global network in food retail to study consumer behavioral changes resulting from COVID-19.
+In contrast to most studies around COVID-19, this study emphasizes the qualitative insights and highlights the 'why' behind consumers' actions.
 This approach gives a peek into the 'new normal' of food retail and shows which consumer changes are temporary or permanent.
-To gain more insights into the new normal in food retail, feel free to request the full report below.
+Feel free to request the full report below to gain more insights into the new normal in food retail.

 To learn more about the 5 themes retailers must consider to stay relevant after COVID-19, please reach out to your BrandLoyalty contact person or send an e-mail via the button below to receive the full report.Contact us now